mls2009/Discord-Build-Info-PY/README.md

 ## Project Status
 Complete.
 Discontinued.
-This project and library will continue to be maintained on PyPI and will remain on GitHub.
-However, it will no longer be subject to further updates and versions since it is discontinued.
+This project and library will remain on GitHub.
+However, it will no longer be subject to further updates and versions since it is discontinued. __This project is no longer maintained on PyPI.__

 ## License
 [Apache 2.0 License](LICENSE.md)